RESPONSE TO MOTION TO DISMISS FOR FRAUD AND FOR SANCTIONS

 d.
 Personal Knowledge v.
 First-Hand Knowledge

-In this case, Defendant’s counsel mislead Ms. Adiar as to the fact that “personal knowledge” can include what people are told – as opposed to “first hand knowledge”.
+In this case, Defendant’s counsel misleads Ms. Adiar as to the fact that “personal knowledge” can include what people are told – as opposed to “first-hand knowledge”.
 His statements to Ms. Adair are as follows:

 Q. Now, do you know what personal knowledge means?